Practical guides for cleaning up commercial maintenance records.

 Set initial reminders by asset type, then override them based on vendor recommendations, equipment age, observed condition, lease responsibility, and local requirements.

-How to Use Invoices as the Source of Truth for Maintenance History
+How to Use Invoices as the Starting Point for Maintenance History

-Forward or upload vendor invoices as they arrive, review extracted fields, confirm service events, and let those events power timelines, reminders, vendor memory, and packets.
+Forward or upload vendor invoices as they arrive, review key details, confirm service visits, and let those events power timelines, reminders, vendor memory, and reports.